-They’re work has been supported by The Foundation for Contemporary Arts Emergency Grant, The Heinz Endowment & Pittsburgh Foundation Investing in Professional Artists Award, The Mid Atlantic Arts Foundation Special Presenters Initiative with Dance Place, The Opportunity Fund, The Pittsburgh Foundation Andrew W. Mellon Grant and The Heinz Endowments Small Arts Initiative.
+Their work has been supported by The Foundation for Contemporary Arts, NEFA NDP, NPN Creation + Developement Fund, The Heinz Endowments & Pittsburgh Foundation Investing in Professional Artists Award, The Mid Atlantic Arts Foundation Special Presenters Initiative with Dance Place, The Opportunity Fund, The Pittsburgh Foundation A W Mellon Fund, The PNC Charitable Trusts and The Heinz Endowments Small Arts Initiative.